 - Amount spent in GBP by international visitors – £2.3 Billion

 - Total days spent visiting Scotland – 6 Billion

 - Total domestic and international visitor spend – £11.2 Billion

 - Total number of yearly visitors to Scotland – 14.1 Million

-It’s that last figure that blows my tiny little mind.
+It’s that last figure that really blows my mind.
 Scotland is a nation of around 5.3 Million people and there were 14.1 Million visitors to Scotland in 2017, which means the population of the country more than doubles every year thanks to the tourism industry.
 That’s 2-and-a-half tourists for every local!
-And it’s this sheer volume of people that constantly annoys me when I have to fight through them just to get to my local Edinburgh chip shop on a Saturday night.
+And it’s this sheer volume of people that constantly annoys me when I have to fight through them just to get to my local Edinburgh pizzeria on a Saturday night.

 I’ll admit we probably get the worst of it in Edinburgh because it’s one of the most-visited places in the country, and truth be told I think most Edinburgh locals are proud that so many international tourists are choosing to visit their little city.
 But what about if you want to see Scotland’s attractions and you don’t want to fight through huge crowds of moaning pensioners and screaming children?
 What options have you got?